 US Steel And The United Steelworkers Strike Of 1986

-The effects included disrupting deliveries, expensive and unplanned plant-idling operation.
+The effects included disrupting deliveries and expensive and unplanned plant-idling operations.
 To continue running at a diminished capacity, management-level employees began loading trucks and trains with previously-produced steel kept in inventory themselves and shipping it to customers.
 The result was violent clashes between management with striking workers.